javiciier/Javiciier/README.md

 # WHO AM I?

-Hi, I'm **Javier Cancela** and I'm about to get graduated as a **Software Engineer**.
+Hi, I'm **Javier Cancela** and I'm about to graduate as a **Software Engineer**.

 I'm currently studying last year of Computers Science degree at [FIC in Universidade da Coruña](https://www.fic.udc.es/) in Galicia (Spain).

-### TECH SKILLS
+### MY TECH SKILLS

 During my time at college I had to learn how to use many languages, tools and frameworks.
-These are the ones I feel comfortable working with:
+These are some I feel confident with:

-* ### WHAT I KNOW
   * ![JAVA](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=java&logoColor=white)

   * ![PYTHON](https://img.shields.io/badge/Python-14354C?style=for-the-badge&logo=python&logoColor=white)